jrnold/qss-tidy/docs/discovery.md

 ```

 Create the cross-validation data-sets using .
-As in the chapter, I will use a leave-one-out cross-validation, which is a k-fold crossvalidation where k is the number of observations.
+As in the chapter, I will use a leave-one-out cross-validation, which is a k-fold cross-validation where k is the number of observations.
 To simplify this, I define the `crossv_loo` function that runs `crossv_kfold` with `k = nrow(data)`.

 ```r